WordPress/HelpHub/README.md

 ## How to use this repo

 To use this repo, simply create a new WordPress site on your local machine (using whatever development environment suits you), then empty out the `wp-content` folder and clone this repo into it.
-After logging in to the admin area activate `wprog-suppoprt` theme for the site to work.
+After logging in to the admin area activate `wprog-support` theme for the site to work.

 You can get more information about running the HelpHub code base locally via reading the [contributing document](https://github.com/Kenshino/HelpHub/blob/master/CONTRIBUTING.md)
 ## Workflow

 Anyone is welcome to fork the repo and send pull requests, but the project collaborators (listed below) have push access directly to the repo. **All pull requests will be reviewed by at least one collaborator with commit access and the PR must pass tests.
 Collaborators will be responsible for merging their own pull requests once the reviews has been approved.
 Major feature development will require a review from the project lead, minor ones do not.**

-We use ZenHub for project management, see https://github.com/Kenshino/HelpHub/issues/79 for help on using it
+We use ZenHub for project management, see https://github.com/WordPress/HelpHub/issues/79 for help on using it

 ### Feature development